yeran-wicky/java-prog-50/README.md

 It is planned to include **50 programming questions**, which are currently being added.

 ## 🚧 Status
-In progress — solutions are added gradually.
+Completed✨

 ## 🧠 Topics Covered
--> Loops
+1. Loops
--> Arrays
+2. Arrays
--> Memory management
+3. Memory management

 ## 👤 Author
 Yeran Wickramaarachchi